GraphQLGuide/book/text/bg.md

 # Latency

-Latency is the delay between when one machine sends a message over the Internet and when the other machine receives it.
+Latency is the delay between when one machine sends a message over the internet and when the other machine receives it.
 It’s usually talked about in terms of round-trip time: the time it takes for the message to get to the destination and for a reply to reach the source.
 The `ping` command-line tool displays round-trip time between our computer and another machine.
 Here we see that it takes around 5 milliseconds total for a message to reach the nearest Google server and for the reply to arrive back:

 ```sh
 $ ping google.com